cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 ![image](project-setting.png)

-The __Texture Compress__ is modified to configure the preset in the __Project Setting__ panel, then select the image resource in the __Asset__ panel, and then select the preset method.<br>
+The __Texture Compression__ is modified to configure the preset in the __Project Setting__ panel, then select the image resource in the __Asset__ panel, and then select the preset method.<br>
 After the old project is upgraded, the editor will automatically scan all the compressed texture configurations in the project and sort out several presets.
 Since it is automatically scanned, the generated name may not be what you want, you can modify it here.

 ![image](texture-compress-setting.png)

 ### Build Directory Differences

-Creator v2.x and Creator 3.0 also differ to a certain extent in the directories generated after building on different platforms.
-Let's take Creator v2.4.3 as an example and compare it with Creator 3.0 on Web, Native and WeChat Mini Game platforms respectively.
+Cocos Creator 2.x and Cocos Creator 3.0 differ to a certain extent in the directories generated after building on different platforms.
+Let's take __v2.4.3__ as an example and compare it with __v3.0__ on Web, Native and WeChat Mini Game platforms respectively.

 #### Web

-The directory generated by Creator v2.4.3 after building the Web Desktop is as follows:
+The directory generated by Cocos Creator 2.4.3 after building the __Web Desktop__ is as follows:

 ![image](web-v243.png)

-The directory generated by Creator 3.0 after building the Web Desktop is as follows:
+The directory generated by Cocos Creator 3.0 after building the __Web Desktop__ is as follows:

 ![image](web-v3.png)

-From the above two figures, we can see that the directory generated after building the Web Desktop, Creator v2.4.3 and 3.0 are mostly the same, with the following differences:
+From the above two figures, notice the directory generated after building the Web Desktop, v2.4.3 and v3.0 are mostly the same, except with the following differences:

-1. Creator 3.0 puts all engine related code, such as core modules, physics modules, plugin scripts, etc., into the `web-desktop/cocos-js` directory, which looks clearer than Creator v2.4.3, which was decentralized in the `web-desktop` directory.
+1. Cocos Creator 3.0 puts all engine related code, such as core modules, physics modules, plugin scripts, etc., into the `web-desktop/cocos-js` directory, which looks clearer than v2.4.3, which was decentralized in the `web-desktop` directory.

     ![image](web-cocosjs.png)

-2. Creator v2.4.3 has only one startup script `main.js`, while Creator 3.0 has the following two startup scripts:
+2. Cocos Creator 2.4.3 has only one startup script `main.js`, while v3.0 has the following two startup scripts:

     - `index.js` -- Used to do some pre-processing work.
     - `application.js` -- Used to start the game.

-3. The `src/settings.js` used to manage configuration in Creator v2.4.3 is changed to `src/settings.json` in Creator 3.0.
+3. The `src/settings.js` used to manage configuration in v2.4.3 is changed to `src/settings.json` in v3.0.

-4. The splash screen `splash.png` in Creator v2.4.3 is stored in `settings.json` by default in Creator 3.0.
+4. The splash screen `splash.png` in v2.4.3 is stored in `settings.json` by default in v3.0.

-5. The `style-desktop.css` and `style-mobile.css` in Creator v2.4.3 are combined into a single `style.css` in Creator 3.0.
+5. The `style-desktop.css` and `style-mobile.css` in v2.4.3 are combined into a single `style.css` in v3.0.

 #### WeChat Mini Game

-The directory generated by Creator v2.4.3 after building the WeChat Mini Game is as follows:
+The directory generated by Cocos Creator 2.4.3 after building the __WeChat Mini Game__ is as follows:

 ![image](wechat-v243.png)

-The directory generated by Creator 3.0 after building the WeChat Mini Game is as follows:
+The directory generated by Cocos Creator 3.0 after building the __WeChat Mini Game__ is as follows:

 ![image](wechat-v3.png)

-From the above two figures, we can see that the directory generated after building the WeChat Mini Game, Creator v2.4.3 and 3.0 are mostly the same, with the following differences:
+From the above two figures, notice the directory generated after building the __WeChat Mini Game__, v2.4.3 and v3.0 are mostly the same, except with the following differences:

-1. Creator 3.0 puts all engine related code, such as core modules, physics modules, plugin scripts, etc., into the `wechatgame/cocos-js` directory.
-While Creator v2.4.3 scattered part of it in the `wechatgame` directory and part of it in the `wechatgame/cocos` directory.
+1. Cocos Creator 3.0 puts all engine related code, such as core modules, physics modules, plugin scripts, etc., into the `wechatgame/cocos-js` directory.
+While v2.4.3 scattered part of it in the `wechatgame` directory and part of it in the `wechatgame/cocos` directory.

     ![image](wechat-cocosjs.png)

-2. Creator v2.4.3 compiles all the adaptation layer code of mini games into `adapter-min.js`, while Creator 3.0 stores all the adaptation layer code as loose files in the `libs` directory, without compilation.
+2. Cocos Creator 2.4.3 compiles all the adaptation layer code of mini games into `adapter-min.js`, while v3.0 stores all the adaptation layer code as loose files in the `libs` directory, without compilation.

-3. The startup script for Creator v2.4.3 is `main.js`, and for Creator 3.0 it is `application.js`.
+3. The startup script for v2.4.3 is `main.js`, and for v3.0 it is `application.js`.

-4. Creator v2.4.3 records all references of dynamic code in `ccRequire.js`.
-While Creator 3.0 does not have this feature currently.
+4. Cocos Creator 2.4.3 records all references of dynamic code in `ccRequire.js`.
+While v3.0 currently does not have this feature.

-5. The `src/settings.js` used to manage configuration in Creator v2.4.3 is changed to `src/settings.json` in Creator 3.0.
+5. The `src/settings.js` used to manage configuration in v2.4.3 is changed to `src/settings.json` in v3.0.

 #### Native

-The directory generated by Creator v2.4.3 after building the Windows is as follows:
+The directory generated by Cocos Creator 2.4.3 after building the __Windows__ platform is as follows:

 ![image](window-v243.png)

-The directory generated by Creator 3.0 after building the Windows is as follows:
+The directory generated by Cocos Creator 3.0 after building the __Windows__ platform is as follows:

 ![image](window-v3.png)

-As you can see from the above two figures, there is a big difference between Creator v2.4.3 and Creator 3.0 in the directory generated after building the Windows platform.
+As you can see from the above two figures, there is a big difference between v2.4.3 and v3.0 in the directory generated after building the __Windows__ platform.

 Since the underlying C++ code generated after building on each native platform (e.g. Android, Windows) is completely consistent.
-So in Creator 3.0, we extracted the underlying C++ code that was stored in the `jsb-link/frameworks/runtime-src/Classes` directory in Creator v2.4.3 and placed it in a shared `common-link` folder (or `common-default` folder, depending on the build template).
+Cocos Creator 3.0 extracts the underlying C++ code that was stored in the `jsb-link/frameworks/runtime-src/Classes` directory in v2.4.3 and placed it in a shared `common-link` folder (or `common-default` folder, depending on the build template).
 This way, when building the native platform, if the `common-link` folder is detected to already exist, this part will no longer be processed, to speed up the build.

-The `Windows` folder is used by Creator 3.0 to store the native-related content for the current built (or the `android` folder if the build is for Android).
+The `Windows` folder is used by v3.0 to store the native-related content for the current built (or the `android` folder if the build is for Android).

 ![image](v3-windows.png)

-Let's take a look at the `jsb-link` directory generated after the build in Creator v2.4.3.
+Let's take a look at the `jsb-link` directory generated after the build in v2.4.3.

 ![image](v243-windows.png)

 The main differences between them include the following:

-1. The files belonging to the application layer in the Creator v2.4.3 build directory have been merged into the `assets` directory in Creator 3.0.
+1. The files belonging to the application layer in the v2.4.3 build directory have been merged into the `assets` directory in v3.0.
 The application layer files include the following:

     - **assets** -- Resource directory.
     - **jsb-adapter** -- Directory, store the adaptation layer code.